 Progress on the current Grants programme is reported to Grants Committee regularly.
-The last performance update provided information for the first three years of the programme for Priority 1, combatting homelessness, and Priority 2, tackling sexual and domestic violence.
+The last performance update provided information for the first four years of the programme.
 In summary:

-- Priority 1 overall was 14 per cent above profile.
-All five Priority 1 projects are rated Green (good progress against all metrics). - Priority 2 overall was 2 per cent below profile.
-Seven commissions funded under Priority 2 are rated Green and one is rated Amber (some aspects of performance require improvement).
+- Priority 1 overall was 9 per cent above profile.
+All five Priority 1 projects are rated as making good progress against all metrics. - Priority 2 overall was 9 per cent below profile.
+Seven projects funded under Priority 2 are making good progress against all metrics, one is under performance improvement measures.